 for the presentation of a class gift and investiture of the junior class.
 Warren Huff, the student who presented the

-gift to President Horn, is cited in the May 22nd issue of The Toreador as "the individual who initiated the student
+gift to President Horn, was cited in the May 22nd issue of The Toreador as "the individual who initiated the student

-- November, 1930 - The Matador band makes its first appearance in new uniforms described as
+- November, 1930 - The Matador band made its first appearance in new uniforms described as

 suits of black serge trimmed with gold braid, with red satin leg inserts